Can 2020 Dems do more than just decry Trump on immigration?

 The other candidates mostly stuck to more general criticisms of Trump’s “zero tolerance” immigration policies.

-Federal authorities on Monday moved most of the children who were at the facility in Clint, Texas, where they reported a lack of access to basic amenities.
-But that came only after a Trump administration lawyer suggested in federal court that officials weren’t required to provide items like toothbrushes, soap and blankets at border detention centers.
+Federal authorities on Monday moved most of the children who were at the facility in Clint, Texas, where they reported a lack of access to basic amenities, only to transport more than 100 back a day later.
+And those developments followed a Trump administration lawyer suggesting in federal court that officials weren’t required to provide items like toothbrushes, soap and blankets at border detention centers.

 That something like denying basic services to detained children didn’t more galvanize Democratic presidential hopefuls during the South Carolina convention suggests there may be only so many lines of attack they can lob at Trump given the time and logistical constraints of such a crowded field .
 It won’t be much easier to dive into substance on a debate stage with 10 candidates and several moderators.